All Products

 Group ID

-Select a consumer group ID of the created Apache RocketMQ instance.
+Select the consumer group ID in your Apache RocketMQ instance.

 testGroup